 In the Lake Michigan town of Two Rivers, Wis., the 1938 Bernard Schwartz House has four bedrooms.

 offers tours the first Sunday of February, April, June, August, October

 and December.
 For more about the area, see Two trails from Two Rivers.

 In the northeast Illinois countryside near Hampshire, the 1951 Usonian Muirhead Farmhouse B&B rents out its master suite and offers tours.

-Over Labor Day weekend, the Bombay Bicycle Club hosts a Wright Stuff Century tour leaves from Blue Mounds, Wis., and heads west through the ridges and valleys around Taliesen in Spring Green.
-Routes are 30, 64 and 100 miles.
+Over Labor Day weekend, the Bombay Bicycle Club hosts a Wright Stuff Century tour, leaving from Capital Brewing in Middleton, Wis., and heading west through the ridges and valleys around Taliesen in Spring Green.

 Last updated on December 6, 2021